 The Final Stage

-As everyone pitted during the Stage ending caution, crew chiefs informed their drivers there was rain in the area.
+As everyone pitted during the Stage 2 ending caution, crew chiefs informed their drivers there was rain in the area.
 Logano and Hamlin exited the pits 1st and 2nd.
-With rain possibly 30 minutes out, the intensity is going to pick up.
-On the restart, Logano jumped out to a big lead.
+With rain possibly 30 minutes out, fans knew the intensity was going to pick up.
+On the restart, Logano again jumped out to a big lead.

-Logano’s Ford loves clean air.
+Logano’s Ford seemed to love the undisturbed air running by himself in the lead.
 Out front, he is the fastest car in the field.
-Once his car gets in lapped traffic other drivers can close on him.
-Truex Jr. battled all-day to gain track position from his 33rd place starting position.
-On lap 360, Truex pushed his way past Logano to take the lead.
+However, once his car got in lapped traffic, other drivers could close on him.
+The driver making up the most ground was Truex Jr. He had battled all-day to gain track position from his 33rd place starting position.
+On lap 360, Truex caught Logano and pushed his way past him to take the lead.

 Truex Jr. maintained the lead on the restart.
-But, Logano passed him quickly racing in the clean air at the front of the pack.
-Just after going back to green Timmy Hill(66)’s car caught fire under the hood.
-Possibly a front brake failure.
+But, Logano passed him quickly racing side-by-side in the clean air at the front of the pack.
+Just after going back to green Timmy Hill(66)’s car caught fire under the hood, possibly from a front brake failure.
 Hill pulled his car to pit road and quickly exited the cockpit as fire crews address the flames.
 Another caution, another restart.

-Again, just after the restart, Kyle Larson(42)’s engine expired.
-The cleanup of the fluid took some time and brought the laps remaining under 100.
+This time, just after the restart, Kyle Larson(42)’s engine expired.
+The cleanup of the fluid sprayed on the track took some time and brought the laps remaining to under 100.

 86 Laps to Go

 After the Larson caution, the race restarted with 86 laps to go.
-Logano powered off into turn 1 holding onto the lead.
+Logano powered off into turn 1 still holding onto the lead.
 Logano’s teammate, Brad Keselowski(2), restarted in 3rd and followed Logano past Truex Jr. With Penske cars running 1st and 2nd, you might have expected to see them line up and drive away.
 No way.
-Keselowski fought side-by-side until he forced his way past with 81 laps to go.
+Keselowski fought door-to-door with Logano until he forced his way past with 81 laps to go.

 With 44 laps to go, Jimmie Johnson tried to make it 3 wide into a corner and spun Bowyer.
-The caution came out and Bowyer went a lap down.
-Everyone opted to pit for fresh tires.
+The caution came out again.
+Bowyer, unable to get his car back under power quickly, went a lap down.
+During the caution period, all the leaders opted to pit for fresh tires.
 The race off pit road went to Logano.
 Kyle Busch, Keselowski, Hamlin, and Truex Jr. followed.

-Logano jumped to the lead and Kyle Busch was able to outrace Keselowski to Turn 1.
+Logano again held onto the lead.
+Kyle Busch was able to outrace Keselowski to Turn 1 grabbing the 2nd spot.
 Busch dropped to the lower lane and started to put pressure on Logano.
 But, Keselowski put a bumper to Kyle and their race for second allowed Logano to get away.
-Truex Jr. then passed Busch and set his sights on the two Fords out front.
+Truex Jr. passed Busch and then set his sights on the two Fords out front.

-Keselowski hounded Logano for several laps.
-Teammates fighting each other for the win.
-Logano prevailed but battle allowed Truex Jr. and Kyle Busch to close up and make it a 4 car race to the finish.
+Keselowski hounded Logano for several laps, the teammates fighting each other for the win.
+Logano prevailed but the battle allowed Truex Jr. and Kyle Busch to close up and make it a 4 car race to the finish.
 Truex Jr. passed Keselowski allowing Logano a brief surge ahead.

 Over the final 10 laps, it was the Logano and Truex Jr. show.
 Truex closed to his bumper, then they were door handle-to-door handle.
 Logano fought hard to stay out front.
 Truex took the lead coming to the white flag.
 Logano closed to his bumper down the backstretch.
 A bump in Turn 4 and they were side-by-side again.